ctom2/torch-deconvolution/README.md

 [3] Landweber, L., "An iteration formula for Fredholm integral equations of the first kind", Amer.
 J. Math.
 73, 615–624 (1951).

 [4] Wiener, Norbert, et al., "Extrapolation, interpolation, and smoothing of stationary time series: with engineering applications", Vol. 113.
 No. 21.
 Cambridge, MA: MIT press, (1949).

+[5] Goldstein, Tom, and Stanley Osher.
+"The split Bregman method for L1-regularized problems."
+SIAM journal on imaging sciences 2.2 (2009): 323-343.

+[6] Afonso, Manya V., José M. Bioucas-Dias, and Mário AT Figueiredo.
+"An augmented Lagrangian approach to the constrained optimization formulation of imaging inverse problems."
+IEEE transactions on image processing 20.3 (2010): 681-695.